ChalmersGU-data-structure-courses/dsabook/src/markdown/05-analysis-part-2/02-lower-and-tight-bounds.md

 - **Lower bound**: 	$f \in \Omega(g)$  **if and only if**  $f$ grows *at least* as fast as $g$
 - **Tight bound**: 	$f \in \Theta(g)$  **if and only if**  both functions grow at the same rate

-The formal definition of the lower bound is the same as for the upper bound (see @sec:upper-bounds), but reversing the inequality (using $\geq$ instead of $\leq$).
+The formal definition of the lower bound is the same as for the upper bound (see @sec:analysis-2:upper-bounds), but reversing the inequality (using $\geq$ instead of $\leq$).
 The definition of tight bound is that it is both an upper and a lower bound at the same time.